 The Computer Lab provides the student with a digital environment to handle Computer aided design, 3D modeling, simulation which are used toward architectural representation; Environmental analysis of the building; Building information modeling aids; Geographical information system aids.

-The KRVIA has a mechanical workshop with machinery and tools to work with wood and metal.
+The KRVIA has a mechanical workshop with machinery and tools to work with various materials.
 A separate Ceramics section has a kiln and a potters-wheel.
-Students are encouraged to use the workshop facilities to get a hands-on experience in working with different materials
+Students are encouraged to use the workshop facilities to get a hands-on experience in working with different materials.

 The canteen spills over the stilted area and the lawns of the college campus.
 It is a lively, interactive space for students as well as faculty.